michael-sevcik/WebScraper/README.md

 ## Architecture and used technologies

-If you are interested in the back-end of this application, or the functionality described above does not suit your needs and you want to reuse some of its infrastructure, see [the program documentation](Docs/ProgramDocumentation.md).
+If you are interested in the backend of this application, or the functionality described above does not suit your needs and you want to reuse some of its infrastructure, see [the program documentation](Docs/ProgramDocumentation.md).